Hansen256/UMU_WebDev_GroupD_2025/README.md

 # Web Space Uganda

-A modern, minimalist website for a fictional Ugandan web development agency.
+A modern, minimalist website for a fictional Ugandan web development agency for our web development final paper.
 This project showcases a complete multi-page website built with HTML, CSS, and JavaScript.

 ## Project Overview